Updated 22/06/2026

 Marlag – Marine-Lager

-Ilag – Internierungslager, a camp for interned enemy nationals
+Ilag – Internierungslager, a camp for interned enemy nationals.

-The Allies
+The Allies versus the Germans

-Closer to us, especially during the Ardennes offensive (Wacht am Rhein) a few more remarkable actions have taken place.
+Especially during the Ardennes offensive (Wacht am Rhein) a few more remarkable actions have taken place.
 The massacre at Honsfeld, Büllingen, Baugnez and Wereth by the Germans and the revenge of the Allies at the massacre at Chenogne.
 Here, too, the rules of the Geneva Convention were forgotten for convenience.

 Baugnez massacre